Snowtown murders: Post-trial

-Community impact
+In February 2024, Haydon was granted parole, with authorities citing his "excellent" behaviour in prison.
+He was released in April and was residing at the Adelaide Pre-Release Centre in Northfield as part of the conditions for his parole.
+He left the Centre in May 2024.

+In August 2025, Vlassakis was granted parole after 26 years in prison.
+Authorities have 60 days to appeal his parole.

+Aftermath

-The notoriety of the murders led to a short-term economic boost from tourists visiting Snowtown, but created a lasting stigma.
+The notoriety of the murders has led to an economic boost from tourists visiting Snowtown, but created a lasting stigma.
 The Age reported in 2011 that Snowtown would be "forever stigmatised" due to its association with the murders.
+As the true crime genre has become popular, Snowtown has become increasingly well known.

 Shortly after the discovery of the bodies in Snowtown, the community discussed changing the name to "Rosetown", but no further actions were taken.
 As of 2012, one shop in Snowtown was selling souvenirs of the murders "cashing in on Snowtown's unfortunate notoriety".

 The house in Salisbury North where Bunting lived and buried two bodies was demolished by its owner, the South Australian Housing Trust.
 The other place in Murray Bridge has been sold.
 The bank, with a four-bedroom attached house, was placed on auction in February 2012 but only reached half its reserve price of $200,000.
 After holding an open house which raised $700 for charity through charging an entrance fee, the property sold later that year on 27 September for just over $185,000 with the new owners intending to live in the house while running a business from the bank.
-A plaque will be installed to commemorate the victims.
+A plaque was installed to commemorate the victims.

-Since the Snowtown murders, the small farming town has become a grim destination for tourists seeking to explore the dark stories associated with the crimes.
-As a result, Snowtown has become something of a tourist attraction, bringing in a variety of individuals who seek to explore the dark stories related to the town.
-The region, still a quaint farming town, has become a landmark associated with the 12 murders committed in the 1990s.
-Tourists that come through Snowtown are often there because of the murders, and may ignore other problems facing the town–for instance, poverty, rural isolation, etc. As the true crime industry has become increasingly popular, Snowtown has become increasingly well known.
-Ultimately, the increased attention on Snowtown, as a result of the Snowtown murders, creates additional pressure on the community.
-With a decline in economic opportunities, the population of Snowtown has been left with continued trauma and social stigma.

 In media

 Film

-Snowtown, also known as The Snowtown Murders, a feature film based upon the life of John Bunting, was released in Australia on 19 May 2011.
+Snowtown, also known as The Snowtown Murders, a feature film based upon the murders, was released in Australia on 19 May 2011.